-Most of us think our commercial buildings are safe and sturdy until we (and other people) start experiencing breathing problems or start seeing signs or rot, fungi alongside wet basement walls and pools of water inside the building.
+Most of us think our commercial buildings in Miami are safe and sturdy until we (and other people) start experiencing breathing problems or start seeing signs or rot, fungi alongside wet basement walls and pools of water inside the building.

 Every building needs to be completely waterproof to be habitable, comfortable and long-lasting.
 Since waterproofing is a critical job, we have contractors who specialize in this role.